p/seriamp/docs/implementation-notes/yamaha.md

 - "format" in the status output (e.g. PCM) is called "audio format" in seriamp because bare "format" often means output format of text, etc.

+## Zone Power

+On RX-V3800 at least, turning on power to zone 3 also turns on power to zone 2, and then turning zone 3 off does nothing since zone 2 being on appears to also power up zone 3.